questoph/lifehacks/skype-parser/instructions.md

 -z OR --zip
 ```

-If you set this parameter, the script will conpress the output files to a `.zip` archive.
+If you set this parameter, the script will compress the output files to a `.zip` archive.